Stress and Emotional Eating

 Learn how to identify the triggers that cause you to make poor food choices.
 Take the first step in controlling emotional eating!

-Stress and anxiety are a common part of our daily lives.
+Stress and anxiety are a common part of our daily lives

 Unfortunately, allowing stress to build up could hinder your quality of life and affect your weight loss goals.
 When you're experiencing a stressful event, your body will release cortisol, a hormone that helps regulate your response to stress.
 If cortisol levels are elevated for prolonged periods, it can lead to an increase in food consumption, fat storage, and weight gain.

-But if you take the time to evaluate your stress, you can learn how to cope and recognize areas of focus to prevent stress from negatively affecting your healthy lifestyle.
+By taking the time to evaluate your stress, you can learn how to cope and recognize areas of focus to prevent stress from negatively affecting your healthy lifestyle.

 The short-term and long-term effects of stress

 Stress can affect you in many ways.
-Some short-term effects include disrupted sleep, headaches, irritability, and lack of or increased appetite, among others.
+Some short-term effects include disrupted sleep, headaches, irritability, and lack of appetite or increased appetite, among others.

 Long-term effects can include increased belly fat, weight gain, decreased muscle mass, high blood pressure, lowered immunity, and an increased risk of major health problems.